-- Complete the Opioid Overdose Recognition and Response Training.
-The online training module takes about 15 minutes to complete.
+- Complete the Opioid Overdose Recognition and Response Training and knowledge check.
+The online training takes about 15 minutes to complete.

 - Or, visit a Project HOPE distribution site.

 What’s in the kit?

 - Face shield for CPR rescue breathing

-Narcan is a brand name for naloxone, a medication used for the treatment of a known or suspected opioid overdose.
+Naloxone is a medication used for the treatment of a known or suspected opioid overdose.
 Naloxone may counteract the life-threatening effects of an opioid overdose.
 Naloxone knocks opioids and heroin off the brain’s opioid receptors, reversing the effects of the opioid and allowing the person to breathe again.
-To learn more about this opioid overdose medication, visit the product website at narcan.com.
-Use Narcan® Nasal Spray by following the Instructions for Use.
+Narcan® and Kloxxado® are brand names of the medication.

 What are the signs of an opioid overdose?